By J. L. Starkey

 According to the article, the driver subdued J.C., but at some point, he “quietly slipped from the coach and was not missed until Red Willow was reached.”
 The search for J.C. lasted nearly 24 hours; sadly, he died within hours of being found.

-An article in the 8 February 1885 Black Hills Daily Times featured an interview with eyewitness L. Solinsky of Texarkana, Arkansas, who gave the following statement:
+The 8 February 1885 Black Hills Daily Times featured an interview with eyewitness L. Solinsky of Texarkana, Arkansas, who gave the following statement :

 A short life, a promising future, and a tragic death – that was the life of J.C.
 But was his legend true?
 That answer is yes – with a lot of added drama.
 His is a story where fact is stranger than fiction, and the facts only lead to more questions.
 The very reason that J.C. was traveling in such harsh conditions invites speculation about his life expectancy, had he survived the journey to Hot Springs.